|

 lability for any issues arising from following up on our printed advise, or

-subsequent cost that may arise from the same, For our part we do
+subsequent cost that may arise from the same,

 our best to check all information provided and printed is correct to the best